-This article is a very handy guide taking you step by step as you learn how to launch an eCommerce store.
-Oberlo co-founder Tomas Slimas created this tutorial based on what he learned from his own eCommerce success story.
-There are dozens of great tips that will allow you to focus on what matters and start making sales as quickly as possible.
+This article is a handy step-by-step guide to help you learn how to launch your own ecommerce store.
+Oberlo co-founder Tomas Slimas created this tutorial based on what he learned from his own ecommerce success story.
+In this post, you’ll find dozens of great tips that’ll allow you to focus on making sales as quickly as possible.
 The best part is that you can complete the whole process in about half an hour.
-Who knows, the next 30 minutes could mark an exciting turning point in your life as you embark on a journey as an eCommerce entrepreneur.
+Who knows, the next 30 minutes could mark an exciting turning point in your life as you embark on a journey as an ecommerce entrepreneur.
 Let’s get started.

-Today, after selling my eCommerce business with $3M annual sales and with 7 eCommerce stores on my CV, I understand what I did wrong and found a way to fix it.
+Today, after selling my ecommerce business with $3M annual sales and with seven ecommerce stores on my CV, I understand what I did wrong, and found a way to fix it.

 I did what most people do — I concentrated too much on creating a great looking store instead of actually trying to make a sale.

 People think that if you’re launching an ecommerce business, you should do it the hard way.
 When you’re a first-time entrepreneur, figuring out how to start your online store seems pretty complicated.

 What I have found is that it’s much more productive to learn and create along the way.
 Your first step is to launch your ecommerce store.
 You can explore ad campaigns and logo designs at a later time, like once your store is up and running.

 One of my favorite quotes is: “Get going, get better.”

 Below I’m sharing a detailed tutorial about how to start an ecommerce store with dozens of products in under 30 minutes.
 It won’t be perfect, but it’ll be exactly what you need to get started.